4di03/CompVisionProjects/recognition_dnn/README.md

 # Task 1E
 # runs the network on the first 10 examples in the MNIST test set
+# note that this only works with models of the default architecture (the one created in train_digit_recognizer.py)
 python run_digit_recognizer.py <model_file_path>

 # Task 1F
-# runs the network on a directory of handwritten digits , showing an example of the processed digits and then the network's prediciton on them
+# run the network on a directory of handwritten digits , showing an example of the processed digits and then the network's prediciton on them
 python run_on_handwritten_digits.py <image_directory_path> <model_file_path>

 # Task 2A + 2B